adamant/adamant.language.reference/ideas-considering.md

 There may be situations where a class wants to borrow something, but we want to actually give it ownership.
 One way to implement string would be for `string` to borrow the `Unsafe_Array` it contains.
 That allows substring to work correctly.
 However, there will need to be strings that own their `Unsafe_Array`.
 If we could pass an owned reference where are borrow was expected, then that would be handled.
 Of course, this may require pervasive drop flags adding complexity and hurting performance.

-My experience writing the sequence predict code in Rust indicates that this might be very necassary.
+My experience writing the sequence predict code in Rust indicates that this might be very necessary.
 There were many places around iterators where a value wouldn't live long enough for some borrow.
 If ownership could be handed into a borrow, that would not be an issue.

-The "High Line" psuedo Adamant code seemed to indicate the need for owned references that were bounded by some lifetime.
+The "High Line" pseudo Adamant code seemed to indicate the need for owned references that were bounded by some lifetime.
 This is similar I think to Rust `Box<'a T>`.
-However, owned borrows might eliminate this becuase they could just be borrows that happen to own the value.
+However, owned borrows might eliminate this because they could just be borrows that happen to own the value.

 ## Returns That Can't be Ignored